Carolyn Peterson

-Carolyn Peterson FAIA is a Texas preservation architect.
+Carolyn Peterson is a Texas preservation architect.

 Born Carolyn Safar, she was educated at Victoria College and the University of Texas at Austin.
 In 1964, Peterson joined the San Antonio architectural firm now known as Ford, Powell & Carson; she became a partner in 1979.
 She has designed restorations for the Spanish missions in San Antonio.

 In 1979, she was awarded a contract to preserve the historical significance of the Alamo Mission.
 She has restored several county courthouses in Texas and the Texas State Capitol, as well as buildings in the Strand Historic District of Galveston.

 Personal life

 In 1963, she married Jack Peterson, also an architect.

 Honors

 Peterson was named a Fellow in the American Institute of Architects in 1991.